Electromagnetic electron wave

 In plasma physics, an electromagnetic electron wave is a wave in a plasma which has a magnetic field component and in which primarily the electrons oscillate.

 In an unmagnetized plasma, an electromagnetic electron wave is simply a light wave modified by the plasma.
 In a magnetized plasma, there are two modes perpendicular to the field, the O and X modes, and two modes parallel to the field, the R and L waves.

 Waves in an unmagnetized plasma

-Langmuir Wave
+Langmuir wave

-The Langmuir wave is a purely longitudinal wave, that is, the wave vector is in the same direction as the E-field.
+The Langmuir wave is a purely longitudinal wave, that is, the wave vector is in the same direction as the electric field.
 It is an electrostatic wave; as such, it doesn't have an oscillating magnetic field.

 A plasma consists of charged particles which react to electric fields, in contrast with dielectric matter.
 When electrons in a uniform, homogeneous plasma are perturbed from their equilibrium position, a charge separation occurs creating an electric field which acts as restoring force on the electrons.
 Since electrons have inertia the system behaves as a harmonic oscillator, where the electrons oscillate at a frequency ω_{pe}, called electron plasma frequency.
 These oscillations do not propagate—the group velocity is 0.